Niklink/bc-art/readme.md

 ### Usage

-Typically, just pass the URLs for the discographies, albums, or tracks you want to download artwork for, and the program will handle the rest.
+Typically, just provide the URLs for the discographies, albums, or tracks you want to download artwork for, and `bc-art` will handle the rest.
 If you're working with HSMusic data, also provide `--hsmusic`, which will write to more suitable filenames.

-Output is saved into the same folder you're running the program from, and placed under a folder based on the discography - for example, `homestuck` if you're downloading artworks from `https://homestuck.bandcamp.com/`.
+Output is saved into the same folder you're running `bc-art` from, and placed under a folder based on the discography - for example, `homestuck` if you're downloading artworks from `https://homestuck.bandcamp.com/`.

-If you'd like to customize further, see the option list below, or by running `--help`.
+If you'd like to customize further, see the option list below, or by running `bc-art --help`.

 ```
 usage: bc-art [-h]